StarsShadow-dev/Hive-mind-client/README.md

 - player.png is a placeholder until I make a player image.

-to run on macOS type `python3 -m http.server 8000` in to the terminal.
+To run on macOS type `python3 -m http.server 8000` in to the terminal.

+Go to `http://localhost:8000/game.html` in your web browser.

 Please tell me if some thing in here requires clarification.